-The project is a controlled action under the Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) (EPBC 2013/7036) and the Department of Environment and Heritage Protection (DEHP) has approved an application to voluntarily prepare an Environmental Impact Statement (EIS) under section 72 of the Environment Protection Act, 1994.
+The project is a controlled action under the Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) (EPBC 2014/7241) and the Department of Environment and Heritage Protection (EHP) has approved an application to voluntarily prepare an environmental impact statement (EIS) under section 72 of the Environment Protection Act 1994.

-The EIS will be prepared pursuant to the bilateral agreement between the Commonwealth and Queensland Governments for the purposes of the Commonwealth Government's assessment under part 8 of the EPBC Act.
-The EIS must address potential impacts on the Matters of National Environmental Significance (MNES) that were identified when the project was determined to be a controlled action.
+The EIS will be prepared pursuant to the bilateral agreement between the Australian and Queensland governments for the purposes of the Australian Government's assessment under part 8 of the EPBC Act.
+The EIS must address potential impacts on the matters of national environmental significance (MNES) that were identified when the project was determined to be a controlled action.

-This section should bring together assessments of impacts on MNES in other chapters (e.g. water resources, flora and fauna, cultural heritage, etc.) and produce a stand-alone document in a format suited for the assessment of impacts on MNES under the EPBC Act.
+The MNES section of the EIS must bring together assessments of impacts on MNES in other chapters (e.g. water resources, flora and fauna, cultural heritage) and produce a stand-alone document in a format suited for the assessment of impacts on MNES under the EPBC Act.